leggetter/nexmo-caller-id/README.md

 ```
 Don't forget to replace `YOUR_API_KEY` and `YOUR_API_SECRET` with the credentials from your account.
 You can find them in your [account settings](https://dashboard.nexmo.com/settings).

-As you can see we also need to give the API the phone number we want looked up as well as the url that the webhook should return the data to.
+As you can see we need to give the API the phone number we want looked up as well as the url that the webhook should return the data to.
 This is an async API after all!

 ```ruby
 #demo/app.rb